Employment Law

 WATCH: Employment lawyer Lior Samfiru explains the rights workers have when their employer sells the business on an episode of the Employment Law Show.

-If the new owner of the coal business provides you with an employment offer, and you have a good reason for why you don’t want to accept it (i.e. different hours or pay), you might be able to get full severance pay from Teck.
+If the buyer provides you with an employment offer, and you have a good reason for why you don’t want to accept it (i.e. different hours or pay), contact an experienced employment lawyer at Samfiru Tumarkin LLP.

 Even without a good reason you can still get severance, but it’s very likely that you will only receive your minimum entitlements.